fakemanoan/fakemanoan.github.io/docs/downloads/twrp.md

 {% include alerts/info.html content=install_content %}

-If you would like to build your own TWRP, the source code is available on the samsungexynos7420 GitHub.
+If you would like to build your own TWRP, the source code is available on the samsungexynos7420 GitHub (look for TWRP_ repos).